AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-log-file.md

 ---
 description: The Log file is a text file that the server uses to store data relating to when files are retrieved from a website.
 Some of the information that is collected includes date and time, URL served, IP addresses, status of the request, and so on.
-seo-description: The Log file is a text file that the server uses to store data relating to when files are retrieved from a website.
-Some of the information that is collected includes date and time, URL served, IP addresses, status of the request, and so on.
-seo-title: Log file
 solution: Analytics
 title: Log file
 topic: Ad hoc analysis